jonathan-dwight/over-grilled/README.md

 ## Future Implementations

 * Finish adding sounds and music to application
-* Allowing users to use the keys from the keyboard to play instead of just mouse interactions
+* Allowing users to use keyboard keys to play instead of just mouse interactions